-Located in western Alabama, Tuscaloosa is a city that boasts Southern charm and big-city amenities.
+Located in the western part of the state, Tuscaloosa is a city that boasts quaint Southern charm and big-city amenities.
 Considering taking your next assignment in Alabama?
 Tuscaloosa is a great place to start!
 Here are five things our current travelers have loved about living and working alongside the Black Warrior River.

-- Tuscaloosa Riverwalk: Spanning about four and a half miles, the Tuscaloosa Riverwalk is a great place for a peaceful stroll or bike ride.
+Tuscaloosa Riverwalk: Spanning about four and a half miles, the Tuscaloosa Riverwalk is a great place for a peaceful stroll or bike ride.
 The paved path leads to numerous dog-friendly park areas, as well as benches, gazebos and hammock-friendly trees for ultimate relaxation.
-There is also a small playground near the Public Library and a splash pad near the Bama Bell, making the Riverwalk a great activity no matter the group!
+There is also a small playground near the Public Library and a splash pad near the Bama Bell!

 Hungry?
 Where to eat in Tuscaloosa, AL